 “The best thing you can do to prepare for AEP is run a new prescription drug plan report on Medicare.gov.
-You'll want to wait until at least October 1 to run the report and make sure you are running the report for the year 2020 (it may default to the current 2019).
-Running a prescription drug plan report will help you confirm you're current plan is still your best option for 2020.
+You'll want to wait until at least October 1 to run the report and make sure you are running the report for the year 2021 (it may default to the current 2020).
+Running a prescription drug plan report will help you confirm your current plan is still your best option for 2021.
 If not, you can usually enroll in the another plan directly from the Medicare.gov website.”

 Danielle K. Roberts, Boomer Benefits founder, suggests reading the Annual Notice of Change letter:

 “Review your Annual Notice of Change letter from your current Part D or Medicare Advantage carrier.
 You will receive this by mail in September.
 Look for what is changing that might affect you.
 Is the premium going up?
 Have your copays substantially increased?
 Are they dropping any of your important medications?
 If you find something you don’t like, then you have an opportunity to make a change during the upcoming OEP that begins on October 15th.

 Make a list of all your current medications, including dosage and frequency.
 You can enter these into the Plan Finder Tool on Medicare.gov website beginning in October.
 This will help you to search for plans that you know will cover your necessary medications.”

 Because Medicare Advantage plans are privately operated by companies, companies can release new plans every year that can be a better option than your current plan.